Dili’s Log 傾聽你的心 ― dedicated to the people that got me here.

 Special Thanks

-Kafanchan Grace Choir, Royalties, and New Life Choir: for the immense contribution you made in shaping my sense of identity and independence.
+Kafanchan Grace Choir, Royalties, and New Life Choir: for the colossal contribution you made in shaping my sense of identity and independence.
 Looking toward the future, some spoke just so they are heard, and others with the intent to act.
 Well done is better than well said.
 I hope you are living your best life no matter its form.
-For my part, if I had known beforehand the overtaxing sacrifices and crushing isolation that would be exerted grinding out those aspirations into reality as well as the high toll it would take on my lifestyle and relationships for a long time, perhaps I might have prophesied less.
+For my part, if I had known beforehand the overtaxing sacrifices and crushing isolation that would be exerted grinding out those aspirations into reality as well as the high toll it would take on relationships and lifestyle for a tedious protracted amount of time, perhaps I might have prophesied less.
 Kaza: my boyhood favorite neighbor.
-Still wonder fondly the whereabouts of you, Tomo, Swam, and Momi; Rev. & Mrs. Nduba and my friend Adozie – you will always be remembered fondly; Ike at CPM Kafanchan, Stephen Chinwuba: it was so fun learning the piano, guitar, and composing songs together during my early teen years; Chidi Achims: for embracing my early developments, and giving it a platform – death cheats and memories redress; Kingsley Igwe: a dear and constant friend of past, present, and future; Abiola and Femi Otenigbagbe: for nurturing a youth’s reckless leadership believing he could rise to more; Tola Akunji: in some alternate universe, our bond and friendship wouldn’t have been so undervalued (Curse Daniel); Tunde Microbrosky: for your infectious enthusiasm for internet technology that drew me firmly into the computer sphere; Chuka Ojimba, Brother Ben, Monday Igwe, James at Technical, Afolabi, others: names to always remember and hold precious; Francis Ikegwuonu and Ismaili: for our adventuresome friendship and the many memorable night vigils spent together learning and practicing technologies; Nelly Ekaidem: I will always adore you – the young are often stupid; Iyke Onka: ♪ Down in my bones I can feel this holy dope ♫.
+Still wonder fondly the whereabouts of you, Tomo, Swam, and Momi; Rev. & Mrs. Nduba and my friend Adozie – you will always be remembered fondly; Ike at CPM Kafanchan, Stephen Chinwuba: it was so fun learning the piano, guitar, and composing songs together during my early teen years; Chidi Achims: for embracing my early developments, and giving it a platform – death cheats and memories redress; Kingsley Igwe: a dear and constant friend of past, present, and future; Abiola and Femi Otenigbagbe: for nurturing a youth’s reckless leadership believing he could rise to more; Tola Akunji: in some alternate universe, our bond and friendship wouldn’t have been so undervalued (Curse Daniel); Tunde Microbrosky: for your infectious enthusiasm for internet technology that drew me firmly into the computer sphere; Faith Enabosi: dear sweetheart.
+I still cling to our adventures with Victor and Kelechi.
+Oh, the times I would travel back to in a time machine; Chuka Ojimba, Brother Ben, Monday Igwe, James at Technical, Afolabi, others: names to always remember and hold precious; Francis Ikegwuonu and Ismaili: for our adventuresome friendship and the many extraordinary night vigils spent together learning and practicing technologies; Nelly Ekaidem: I will always adore you – the young are often stupid; Iyke Onka: ♪ Down in my bones I can feel this holy dope ♫.
 More than a musician, the science ideas you shared with me about Light and Time were brilliant and I wish you’d put them to paper and publish.
-Thanks for the inspiring figure you were during my more musically inclined years; Chidi Nnadozie: my first work boss – thanks for taking a chance on me and encouraging my adventurism even when it seemed to threaten your job.
-You are the most secure boss I never had again; John & Marilyn Kelly: my second home in Edinboro Pennsylvania, which will always be one of my favorite places in the world; Adaeze Akeru: for your act of kindness; Tracey Newton: for your solidarity in a time of great adjustment and distress when everyone else avoided me; Allen and Susan Scott: for your warmth, kindness, and the memorable winter hat and scarf you knitted for me.
+Thanks for the inspiring figure you were during my more musically inclined years; Chidi Nnadozie: my first work boss – thanks for taking a chance on me and encouraging my adventurism even when it threatened your job.
+You are the most secure boss I never had again; John & Marilyn Kelly: my second home in Edinboro Pennsylvania, which will always be one of my favorite places in the world; Adaeze Akeru: for your act of kindness; Tracey Newton: for your solidarity in a time of limitless adjustment and distress when everyone else avoided me; Allen and Susan Scott: for your warmth, kindness, and the memorable winter hat and scarf you knitted for me.
 I will always value the moments shared with your outstanding extended family.
-Alas, contentment is seldom possible under great pain; Linda Hawkins, John Butler, Andrei Santos, Laura Mae Wood, and Laurie Chandler: Georgia was no doubt the unhappiest and biggest time-waste of my life under the circumstances, and I still curse under my breath the counterproductive influences that dragged me there, as well as the difficult 7-year period it took to reel out.
-Yet our loving friendship which continues to pulse in my heart reminds me of something to look back on with immense gratification; Anita Okeke, Barbara Spohn, Anna Ruth Flagg, and Nancy Turtle: for your relentless gestures of encouragement – it really was all I had to go by sometimes; Jialuo Chen: favorite roomie – our time shopping, watching movies, and teaching me to cook Chinese dishes are some of my lifetime’s favorite memories; Jerry and Susan Pickens: all-time favorite neighbors – still treasure every moment we shared.
+Alas, contentment is seldom possible under great pain.
+Georgia was no doubt the unhappiest and biggest time waste of my lifetime under the circumstances, and I still curse under my breath the exploitatory influences that dragged me there at the expense of my early aspirations and adulthood.
+The ripples of that catastrophic misstep and the cost of the difficult 7-year period it took to reel out persists to this day; Linda Hawkins, Laura Mae Wood, and Laurie Chandler: For our loving friendship which continues to pulse in my heart reminding me of something in Georgia to always look back on with sincere gratification; Anita Okeke, Anna Ruth Flagg, and Nancy Turtle: for your relentless gestures of encouragement – it really was all I had to go by sometimes; Jialuo Chen: favorite roomie – our time shopping, watching the 90s movies, and teaching me to cook Chinese dishes are some of my lifetime’s favorite memories; Andrei Santos: the last pages of our times are still ahead; John Butler, Betsy Dodd, Bianca Goetsch: thank you; Jerry and Susan Pickens: all-time favorite neighbors – still treasure every moment we shared.

 There are people who prefer the airbrush versions of our lives, the better days, and the fair weather.
 Others patronize – try to box you into their ideas and presume condescendingly to know how you ought to think and evaluate yourself to fit their delusions of charitable superiority.
 Some of the names above identified with the most self-inflicting periods of my journey and character in an inconvenient friendship for you.
 Thank you for believing in me when it was not so obvious.
 Your names mean something profoundly personal and cherished to me, whether or not I have opted to remain in contact with you.
 In some ways, the person you knew and loved no longer exists – perhaps undone by the realities of life, which we all share in our forms – but I hold his remnant and know how highly he esteemed you.